Gary Union Station: Legacy

 Successor stations in the vicinity today are the Northern Indiana Commuter Transportation District's Gary Metro Center and its Gary Airport station, both on the South Shore Line.
 Amtrak's Hammond–Whiting station (served by the Wolverine) is to the west in Hammond.

 Popular culture

 Gary's Union Station was used as an example for what could happen to a building in 30 years without humans providing maintenance and upkeep on Life After People: The Series (Season 1, Episode 2).

 Union Station was a filming location for the 1951 Alan Ladd movie Appointment with Danger.
 This shows off a unique feature of the building not clearly visible in most photographs; the eight bar radial star design in each section of window, similar to the design of the British Union Flag.
 The similarity is probably accidental.
 Union Station was also featured in the 1996 film Original Gangstas where it served as the hideout for the gang known as The Rebels.

-Planned reuse

-On August 23, 2023, telecommunications firm Digital Equity LLC, the City of Gary, and Decay Devils broke ground on construction to adapt Gary's Union Station as a Fiber Smart House, job training center, and community space.
-Part of the passenger depot will become a network operations center to monitor fiber operations.
-Some of the building will be repurposed as a digital job training center teaching coding and other technology classes, while the grand entry will be open to the public.
-The adjacent freight depot is slated to house public safety emergency services.
-The project has a goal of opening by fall 2024.